Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bobby Corrigan, a rodentologist, said there was little scientific data to support the effectiveness of rat hunting, but the practice dates back hundreds of years to when dogs were trained to hunt rats on farms.
 “There is a resurgence in the use of dogs as a rat control tool,” he said, noting that demand for the dogs is growing.

-In addition to dogs, cats are also used to hunt rats, as they are natural predators of rodents.
+In addition to dogs, cats are also used to hunt rats, as they are natural enemies of rodents.
 Lisa LaFontaine, president of the Humane Animal Rescue Alliance, said the organization launched a “Blue Collar Cat” program for the city’s feral cat population in 2017, which has already helped connect 400 cats with businesses.

 Tim Williams holds cat Rue inside a garden shop in Alexandria, Virginia, on June 1.
 Photo: AFP